Home > Outdoor

 How do you choose a tent size?

-If the tent is just for you, you can get a single-person tent or a bivy.
-However, if you’ve got a partner, or just want a little more room by yourself, get a two-person tent.
-If the tent is for you and your significant other plus your dog or child, size up and get a three-person.
+If the tent is just for you, you can choose a single-person tent or a bivy.
+However, if you’ve got a partner or just want a little more room by yourself, get a two-person tent.
+If the tent is for you, your significant other, and your dog or child, size up and get a three-person tent.
 Really, this is a matter of preference.

 The Best Camping Tents of 2024